mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ### Where to look

 - End to end tests are located in `app/tests/`.
 They are written with [Playwright](https://playwright.dev/).
 Configuration is located at `app/playwright.config.js`.
-- The main stylesheet and other assets are located at `app/assets/`.
+- The main stylesheet is located at `app/stylesheet.css` other assets are located at `app/assets/`.
 Hopefully you don't need to change this style due to the class-based approach of TailwindCSS framework.
 Configuration is located at `app/tailwind.config.ts`.
 - The initial HTML is located at `app/index.html`.
 It is used by Trunk to generate the final HTML.

 ## Localization